sam-wright-1/personal-finance-automation/README.md

       docker compose -f docker-compose-non-dev.yml up
       ```
 4. Log into apache superset by going to localhost:8088 in your browser and using `admin` as both the username and password
 5. Import the test dashboard using the zip file located at `lib/superset/resources/personal_finance_test_dashboard.zip`.
 Go to the dashboard and make sure that data is appearing in the graphs.
+You may have to refresh your page or the dashboard.

 ___